cyclomedia/streetsmart-aol-widget/README.md

 - Run `npm install`
 - Run `npm run build` which builds this widget to both the `dist` folder and `${WIDGET_DIR}`
 - Add the StreetSmart widget to your development app.
+- *Make sure to uncomment the SECOND four package paths on the widget.js pointing to the local packages using relative paths*

 ## Developing

 Run `npm start` which automatically transpiles and copies everything to `dist` and your widget directory.
-Live reload doesn't work as the AppBuilder in seperate process.
+Live reload doesn't work as the AppBuilder in separate process.

 NB: When adding the StreetSmart widget to your development app, the WebAppBuilder copies `client\stemapp\widgets\StreetSmart` to `server\apps\LOCAL_APP_ID\widgets\StreetSmart`.
 To prevent caching issues, make a symlink from the server path to the client path.